DanilZherebtsov/verstack/docs/source/index.rst

 Examples
 ================================================================

-Using Multicore with all default parameters
+Use Multicore with all default parameters

 .. code-block:: python